Land of Smiles Program Facts

-- Every child who attends a Land of Smiles performance receives a kit with a free toothbrush, toothpaste and floss along with oral health tips in English and Spanish explaining how to take care of their teeth.
+- Every child who attends a Land of Smiles program receives a kit with a free toothbrush, toothpaste and floss along with oral health tips in English and Spanish explaining how to take care of their teeth.

 Oral Health Trends Among Illinois Children

 - Studies show that 22% of Illinois third-graders have untreated tooth decay.1

 - One-third of Illinois children in rural areas have untreated tooth decay.
 Illinois children living in poverty are five times more likely to have fair or poor oral health.1

 - More than 4 out of 10 (43%) of parents say their children’s teeth are brushed only once a day or less, and nearly three-quarters (72%) of parents report their children’s teeth are flossed less than once a day.2 It’s recommended that children brush their teeth twice a day for two minutes and floss once daily.

 - Thirty-nine percent of Illinois children had at least one cavity in the past year — and 38% of Illinois parents say their children between the ages of 6 and 12 had to miss school due to an oral health problem in the past 12 months.
 Thirty-seven percent visited the dentist only one time or less in the past year.2

 - Delta Dental of Illinois Foundation is a 501(c)(3) nonprofit organization.